 "Round back."
 He nodded toward the station, pointing with his eyes.

 I went around the side of the station where there were old oil drums and car carcasses rusting in stacks and parts in barrels and wheels and engine blocks sitting on saw horses.
-The bathroom was an outhouse that smelled like the foul depths of perdition.
+The bathroom was an outhouse smelling like the foul depths of perdition.
 I breathed as little as possible inside there.
 When I came out, I noticed a bumper lying tilted against an old Chevy, and on it hung an old license plate dangling by one rusty bolt.
 I looked around, didn't see the old man, and kicked the license plate off.
 It bent and twisted off and fell, and I stomped it flat and slipped it under my shirt behind my back.

 I went back into the shop and grabbed a few snacks, some peanuts and beef jerky and beer, and I put them on the counter.
 The old guy stood there wiping his hands on that old black rag.
 "How much I owe you?"
 I asked.